RetroPie/RetroPie-Docs/docs/Memory-Split.md

 #### Kodi

-Previously, the FKMS driver still utilised the split for certain media tasks, e.g., hardware video decoding for 4K (HEVC) video.
-If you have issues with 4K videos in Kodi, upgrade to the latest kernel/firmware, for example via RetroPie-Setup -> Configuration / Tools -> raspbiantools -> Upgrade Rasbina Packages
+Previously, the FKMS driver still utilised the memory split for certain media tasks, e.g., hardware video decoding for 4K (HEVC) video.
+If you have issues with 4K videos in Kodi, upgrade to the latest kernel/firmware, for example via _RetroPie-Setup -> Configuration / Tools -> raspbiantools -> Upgrade Raspbian packages_.

 ### Raspberry Pi 0-3